Grevillea scortechinii: Taxonomy

 This grevillea was first formally described in 1883 by Benedetto Scortechini in the Proceedings of the Linnean Society of New South Wales from an unpublished description by Ferdinand von Mueller who gave it the name Grevillea ilicifolia var. scortechinii.
 In 1889, von Mueller raised the variety to species status as G. scortechinii in the Second Systematic Census of Australian Plants.
+The species name scortechinii honours Scortechini who discovered the species and collected the type specimen.

 In 1989, Donald McGillivray described two subspecies of G. scortechinii and the names are accepted by the Australian Plant Census: